ConsoleMe is a multi-account AWS Swiss Army knife, making AWS usage easier for end-users and cloud administrators alike.

 providing mechanisms for end-users and administrators to request and manage permissions for IAM roles, S3 buckets, SQS queues, SNS topics, and more.

 surfacing a powerful self-service wizard which empowers users to express their high-level intent and request the permissions right for them

 ConsoleMe is extensible and pluggable.
 We offer a set of basic plugins for authenticating users, determining their groups and eligible roles, and more through the use of default plugins (consoleme/default_plugins.
 If you need to customize ConsoleMe with internal business logic, we recommend creating a new private repository based on consoleme/default_plugins and modifying the code as appropriate to handle your use cases.

-ConsoleMe uses Celery to run a variety of tasks on a schedule or on-demand.
+ConsoleMe uses Celery to run various tasks on a schedule or on-demand.
 These tasks perform various quality of life operations such as data processing and caching but also allow for more advanced actions such as AWS Infrastructure updates and modifications.
-You can also add your own custom, celery tasks through the use of an internal plugin set.
+You can also add your custom celery tasks through the use of an internal plugin set.
 This means that you can implement internal-only Celery tasks with custom logic curated specifically to your needs.
 We provide an example of this in our default_plugins.

 Cache IAM roles, SQS queues, SNS topics, and S3 buckets to Redis/DynamoDB